dschep/rdsdataapi/README.md

 ## Usage

-To use the lower-level DB-API 2.0 interface:
+To use the DB-API 2.0 interface:
 ```python
 from rdsdataapi import connect
 con = connect(